 Time is an important factor for all three personas.

-They want to quickly and clearly understand the value they are getting without sifting through pages.
+They want to quickly and clearly understand the value they are getting without sifting through a bunch of information.

 A new site flow was created to create less confusion about the products and services that G2Xchange offers.